Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 Its sights like this make Catania one of the best places to visit in Sicily!

 The volcano is one of the most active in the world and is almost in a constant state of activity.
 Despite this, you can still traverse up and down the mountain.
-In fact, there’s a range of activities you can do on Etna.
+In fact, there’s a range of activities you can do at Etna.

 One of the most obvious is hiking.
 You can hike up to the crater at 2920 metres if you wish, which will give you an impressive view of your surroundings and an interesting look into the workings of an active volcano.